Bankoga/golem/open_problems/config_problems.md

 These are open problems concerning config files, and thoughts on how to resolve them.

-## Brain Network Config
+## cell map Config

-The top level abstraction is the brain network.
+The top level abstraction is the cell map.
 A graph whose nodes are individual problem domains.

-> ~~Open Question: Do we define the brain network in the code, or do we use a config?~~
+> ~~Open Question: Do we define the cell map in the code, or do we use a config?~~

 Answer: **Use a config to define each problem domain.** If we want to continue with the same approach that we have been using, then going with a config seems to be the best route.